If you’re looking for some Korean language study methods, then you’ve come to the right spot!

 Hanguk University of Foreign Studies (Known in Korea as 외대) is well known for its language programs, so it comes as no surprise that they also have a Korean language program.
 Their courses have six levels and run in the mornings from 9 a.m. until 1 p.m.
 Fees may be wavered for exchange students.

-Unlike many of the other Korean Language programs, Sogang University’s program concentrates on speaking Korean.
+Unlike many other Korean Language programs, Sogang University’s program concentrates on speaking Korean.
 There is the option of taking a morning 4-hour Korean class, an afternoon 3-hour Korean class, an afternoon 4-hour Academic Korean class, or an evening class.
 The 4-hour morning class comprises of one hour of writing, two hours of speaking, and an hour of listening/reading, but the listening/reading classes also contain a large amount of speaking.
 The 3-hour afternoon program is essentially the same but without the writing class.

 There are six levels and from levels two upwards there are also optional free classes to take for students studying in the morning classes.
 Due to the focus on speaking, students transferring from another university may find themselves at a lower level than expected if their speaking is not strong enough.
 The terms are ten weeks long.
 To learn more about studying at Sogang University you can watch a series of videos here.

 Rather than using the regular four hours a day, ten weeks a semester system, Sungkyunkwan University’s program tries to squeeze six semesters into a year by making their semesters eight weeks long with five hours of study every day.
 For students who want to learn Korean quickly, this might be a good option although studying for five hours a day could be quite exhausting.